AmateursLeague/sneaky-package/README.md

 5. **✅ Finalize Your Changes**
-   - Before you proceed to next step ensure all changes are made and check them once again before making the final commit.
+   - Before you proceed to the next step ensure all changes are made and check them once again before making the final commit.

 6. **💬 Commit Your Changes**